secondRZ/swe-interview/topics/algorithms.md

 ## Graphs

+* Problems usually involve paths, directions, or grids of some sort.
+Those keywords should signal you should be thinking about graphs.

 ##### Shortest-Paths

 * Find the path with minimal edge _weights_ between a source vertex and every other vertex in the graph.